JanBur96/load-balancer/README.md

+# Introduction

+Since I wanted to learn more about load balancing, I decided to implement a simple load balancer in Node.
+The load balancer is able to handle HTTP requests and distribute them to multiple backend servers.

+This is a very simple implementation of a load balancer.
+It is not meant to be used in production.
+It is just a learning project.

 # Todos

 Additional Features

 - [x] Health Checks: Implement health checks to periodically verify if backend servers are up and running.
-- [ ] Error Handling: Add error handling to manage failed requests and retry logic.
+- [x] Add least connections algorithm
+- [x] Error Handling: Remove server which isn't working.
-- [ ] Scalability: Enhance the load balancer to handle more complex scenarios, like different load balancing strategies or handling of websockets.
+- [ ] Scalability: Implement a way to scale the load balancer horizontally.
 - [ ] Logging and Monitoring: Implement logging for requests and server statuses for better monitoring and debugging.
-- [ ] Add possibility for other load balancing algorithms
+- [ ] Add possibility to add least reaspone time algorithm

 # Notes on Load Balancing